Isabel-prime/isabel-prime.github.io/_pages/markdown-layout-example.md

 ---
-title: "Archive Layout with Content"
+title: "Markdown Reference"
 layout: archive
-permalink: /archive-layout-with-content/
+permalink: /markdown-reference/
+redirect_from:
+  - /md/
+  - /markdown.html
 ---

 A variety of common markup showing how the theme styles them.